 IMAGES The number of images on the volume.

 CONTAINER ID The ID of the container in which the volume resides in the vault.
+(Container vaulting only.)

+EJECTED Yes or No.

-FJFCTFD Yes or No EXPIRATION Date when the images on the volume expire.
+EXPIRATION Date when the images on the volume expire.
 For Vault catalog backup media, displays the date that is calculated as a return date during the volume assignment.
 MBYTES The size in megabytes of images on the volume.
 For Vault catalog backup media from releases earlier than NetBackup 6.0, the field is empty.
+CATEGORY The type of media: NBU.
+NetBackup media that contains backup images.
 New NBU CTLG.
-Catalog backup media from NetBackup 6.0 and
+Catalog backup media from NetBackup 6.0 and later releases.

-later releases.

 Add-on.
 Media not managed by NetBackup.
+MEDIA The ID of the media.
 RETURN DATE The date the container should be returned from the off-site vault.
 SLOT ID The ID of the slot in which the volume resides in the off-site vault.
-(Slot
+(Slot vaulting only.)
 IMAGES The number of images on the volume.